 - Be Self-Aware– If you know that you will be indulging at the Thanksgiving dinner table, compensate by eating a healthy lunch at work all week or lay off the sweets for the week leading up and the week following Thanksgiving.
 Another great tip for being self-aware is eating slowly and eating consciously.
 By eating slowly, you are suppressing your appetitive.
 It takes your body several minutes to feel full thus, people often find themselves continuing to eat after their body is already full.
 If you eat slowly, your body will catch up with your mind and you will not find yourself overeating.
 Make a conscious decision to avoid absentmindedly snacking while standing around the table.
 If you catch yourself snacking, make the decision to stop and wait for dinner.

 By following these tips, your body will surely thank you.
 It is easy to indulge and treat yourself during the holiday season, but this is not always what is best for your body.
 At Gastro Care, we encourage you to follow these tips to avoid any digestive problems during the holiday season.
 If you are experiencing serious stomach pain or other issues, do not simply dismiss it as a Thanksgiving or Christmas-induced stomach ache.
 Instead, make sure to schedule an appointment with us to make sure it isn’t something more serious.
-Contact Dr. Rieders and Dr. Reddy at (516) 265-7049.
+Contact Dr. Rieders, Dr. Reddy and Dr. Brandon Rieders at (516) 265-7049.